 Further anyplace there is the chance of water being near the plug you will need to have the circuit going through a Ground Fault Circuit Interrupt (GFCI).
 This will either be the first plug-in the circuit in the wet area (which will protect all the plugs that come after it) or the breaker itself can have the GFCI protection.
 This device monitors the current flowing on each side of the circuit and if there is a difference it will trip and cut off the electricity.
 This fault conditions occurs when the electricity finds another path to ground, which is almost universally bad and this device protects you from a getting a shock.

 The standard convention in the us is that 14 gauge wire that handles 15 amps is in a white sheath of insulation, yellow if for 20 amp circuits and orange is for 30 amp circuits.
+You can buy insulation online, and would only have to worry about procuring good quality wire from a brick and mortar store.
 You will see this wire denoted as:

 Note that electricity can kill you and this is intended for information purposes only.
 You need to know a lot more that is described here before you start messing around with the electrical circuits in your house.